Homeschooled students in Idaho have some of the broadest access to public school courses, sports, and extracurricular activities in the country.

 School Choice Context

 In addition to homeschooling, families in Idaho have multiple school choice options.
-These include enrollment in traditional public, private, magnet, charter, and virtual online schools.
+These include inter- and intra-district enrollment in traditional public schools, as well as private, magnet, and charter schools.
 Idaho has no funded private school choice options, so public funds are not available to homeschool families.

 Commentary